There is no content to display.

 And your children are, unfortunately, prone to the kind of accidents that cause avulsion.
 The good news is that in most cases the damage can be fixed.

 However, an avulsed tooth requires swift action and your immediate and effective response can increase the likelihood an avulsed tooth can be re-implanted.
-When a tooth is knocked out of the jaw it’s blood and nerve supply is cut off, but it can still be reattached if it receives proper care and a very fast trip to your Smiles First Dental dentist.
+When a tooth is knocked out of the jaw it’s blood and nerve supply is cut off, but it can still be reattached if it receives proper care and a very fast trip to your Northmead dentist.

 What You Can Do